msmasnadi/OPGEEv4/docs/source/install.rst

 --------------------------------

-If you are interested in working with the source code (e.g., writing plugins or adding functionality), you should clone the code repository (https://github.com/arbrandt/OPGEEv4) to create a local copy.
+If you are interested in working with the source code (e.g., writing plugins or adding functionality), you should clone the code repository (https://github.com/Stanford-EAO/OPGEEv4) to create a local copy.
 You can then install ``opgee`` in "developer" mode using the ``setup.py`` script found in the top-level ``OPGEEv4`` directory.
-This creates links from the installed package to the source code repository so changes to the source code are available immediately without requiring reinstallation of ``opgee``.
+This creates links from the installed package to the source code repository so changes to the source code are available immediately without requiring re-installation of ``opgee``.

 .. code-block:: bash